 Cultures are beautiful, but they differ very much from one culture to the other.
 While some things are accepted globally, there is no such thing as a global culture.
 Something can be perfectly acceptable in one culture but be considered offensive, insulting, or embarrassing in another.
 For instance, a color can have a positive connotation in one country but be unlucky in another.
 Failing to understand these nuances, just like poor translation, can badly taint the image of your brand.

 A good example is the American Airlines marketing campaign that went wrong in Mexico.
 The slogan “Fly in leather” went well in the USA when they introduced leather seats to their aircraft.
-However, the Mexican translation meant to “Fly naked” and didn’t sit well with the locals.
+However, the Mexican translation meant to “Fly naked” and it didn’t sit well with the locals.
 Such mistakes can be costly, especially when they become a trending topic online.
 Correcting them can cost your business a lot of time and money.
 Localizing your business the right way prevents such embarrassments to your brand name.

 3. It is easier to create a loyal customer base